 Other therapy advancements

-Last fall, Medtronic announced the FDA’s approval as the first US medical device manufacturer of MRI compatible implanted cardiac devices.
+Medtronic announced the FDA’s approval as the first US medical device manufacturer of MRI compatible implanted cardiac devices in 2017.
 As MRI’s are the diagnostic imaging systems of choice, the inability to defer to one in fear of device malfunction due to electromagnetic interaction prevented patients from enjoying the full scope of care.
-There suite of defibrillators, pacemakers, and cardiac monitors can now be used safely with both 1.5 Tesla and 3T Tesla MRIs.
+Their suite of defibrillators, pacemakers, and cardiac monitors can now be used safely with both 1.5 Tesla and 3T Tesla MRIs.
 This includes the Visia AF and Visia AF MRI implantable cardioverter defibrillators, which monitor and manage atrial fibrillation.
 As 15% of patients who suffer strokes also live with AF, it’s imperative for people with implanted devices to be able to access MRIs.

 Another innovative tool in the fight to manage AF is cardiac rhythm detecting wearables.
 Preventice introduced the BodyGuardian Remote Monitoring System, a pocket-sized monitor which tracks arrhythmic activity for AF patients, and transmits its recordings.
 Formerly CardioNet Inc., BioTelemetry hosts a suite of heart event monitoring devices which detect arrhythmias and offer data reporting, soon to include its MCOT Patch for irregular heartbeat discovery and analysis.